celigo/integrator-api-docs/readme.md

 ### iClient

 iClients are used (mostly) by SmartConnectors to store the authentication data required to connect with a specific API (on behalf of the SmartConnector).
-For example, if you are building a SmartConnector for Salesforce you will be required (by Salesforce) to register your app, and Salesforce will proide you with a client id, token, etc... and you can use an iClient to store this data and also make it available to your entire SmartConnector install base.  iClients can only be used by the owning SmartConnector, and end users will not be allowed to see and/or use the iClient for other (non SmartConnector) integrations.
+For example, if you are building a SmartConnector for Salesforce you will be required (by Salesforce) to register your app, and Salesforce will proide you with a client id, token, etc... and you can use an iClient to store this data and also make it available ONLY to your SmartConnector install base.

 Click [here](https://github.com/celigo/integrator-api-docs/blob/master/iClient.md) for more info regarding the iClient resource type and all its related API endpoints.